Information Theory for Complex Systems Scientists: Partial Information Decomposition (PID)

 The product lattice is a partially ordered set, with:

 In the $\Phi$ID framework, the double-redundancy lattice is not derived from the properties of redundancy function $I_{\phi\cap}(\boldsymbol{\alpha}\to\boldsymbol{\beta})$ (as is the case in the single-target PID) but rather, it emerges from the product of the ``marginal" lattices.
 This is a non-trivial difference.
 For the PID, while there has been much contention over the correct definition of ``redundancy", essentially everyone agrees that the logic of the lattice is correct (although for an alternative, see \cite{kolchinsky_novel_2022}) and that the idealized redundancy function ``works".
-Not so for the $\Phi$ID, though.
+Not so for the $\Phi$ID, though, which puts the framework on more mathematical shaky ground than the PID/PED/GID (although given its novelty, future work shoring up the foundations is certainly possible).

-This does not mean that any redundancy function is valid: there are constraints on what kind of redundancy function will work with the derived lattice.
-For example, Mediano et al., \cite{mediano_beyond_2019} give a ``compatibility constraint" that requires that, if the case of multiple sources and a single target, the $\Phi$ID should revert to a standard PID.
+This does not mean that any redundancy function is valid: there are constraints on what kind of redundancy function will work with the product lattice.
+For example, Mediano et al., \cite{mediano_beyond_2019} give a ``compatibility constraint" that requires that, in the case of multiple sources and a single target, the $\Phi$ID should revert to a standard PID.
 Formally, given two variables \textbf{X}, \textbf{Y} and two double-redundancy atoms $\boldmath{\alpha}, \boldmath{\beta} \in \mathcal{A}^{2}$

 The compatibility axiom requires that, if one of the variables (\textbf{X} or \textbf{Y}) is univariate, then the double redundancy function reduces to a classic, single-target redundancy function, and the $\Phi$ID reduces to the classic PID.
 This sets up the PID as essentially a ``special case" of the $\Phi$ID (a nice property for a proposed generalization).